 Jelly highlighters make for easy, selective application.
 You can tap it on with your fingers, so ultimately where and how much is totally up to you.
 There's no highlighter dust flying or falling anywhere.
 The best part is that jelly formulas like this one from Almay moisturize the skin instead of drying it out.

 Sarmiento says to stay away from "wispy" or buffing strokes, as they can cause the scalier bits of skin to become more prominent and leave a "grainy" effect.

 "When I’m working on acne scars, I find myself focusing on stippling or pressing motions to really meld the product with the skin and fill in any of the deeper scarring," says Sarmiento.
 "I love to press on the foundation into the spots that need the most coverage with a

 , and then take the larger end of the It Cosmetics Heavenly Luxe Complexion Perfection Brush #7 to blend the product into place with a bouncing motion."

 Heavenly Luxe Complexion Perfection Brush #7,

 Not a fan of brushes?
-The trusty BeautyBlender is also great when you prefer to stipple on your makeup.
-Use the same strategy as Sarmiento suggests on the previous slide, but whatever you do, don't forget to wash your sponge after each and every use.
-(Even makeup powerhouses like this have their downsides: They can trap bacteria!)
+A BeautyBlender is a great alternative.
+Use the same strategy as Sarmiento suggests on the previous slide, but whatever you do, don't forget to wash your sponge after each and every use so it doesn't trap bacteria.